pwn0rz/fairplay_research/README.md

 **Caveats**

+Apple Sillicon Device required, tested on `11.2_20D64`, may not work on newer version

 Root priviledge required for `host_get_special_port`

 Before debugging, you need to make a breakpoint, right after we notify debugger of the mannually loaded KEXT. `fairplay_init` can be a good breakpoint.